amatosg/amatosg/README.md

 ### Quote of the hour

-I invented the Web just because I needed it, really, because it was so frustrating that it didn't exit.
+By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.

-~ Tim Berners-Lee
+~ Maurice Wilkes

 [website]: https://facturapp.com